vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 This protects all of your domains from phishers and spammers, as bad actors will actively look for unused domains to exploit.

 ## To Summarize
-SPF performs verification that the IP address of the sending server matches the entry in the SPF record from the sending domain.
+***SPF*** performs verification that the IP address of the sending server matches the entry in the SPF record from the sending domain.
-- SPF protects the P1 sender domain (Envelope sender, `RFC5321.MailFrom`).
+- ***SPF*** protects the P1 sender domain (Envelope sender, `RFC5321.MailFrom`).

-DKIM verifies if the public key (DNS record) of a sending domain, matched the private key that came from the sending server.
+***DKIM*** verifies if the public key (DNS record) of a sending domain, matched the private key that came from the sending server.
 This is a check that the sending domain actually sent the e-mail.
 DKIM must be configured for ***each*** sending server, such as Exchange Online or any other server/SaaS service.
-- DKIM protects the P2 sender domain (Letter sender, `RFC5322.From`).
+- ***DKIM*** protects the P2 sender domain (Letter sender, `RFC5322.From`).

-DMARC acts as a shield on top of SPF and DKIM.
+***DMARC*** acts as a shield on top of SPF and DKIM.
 DMARC ensures that emails that fail the SPF and/or DKIM tests do not get through.
 If the email is unable to pass DMARC with SPF, DKIM can help pass DMARC for the P2 sender domain.
+Therefore, it is really important to have DKIM enabled for all your sending servers before setting DMARC to `reject`.
-- DMARC protects the P2 sender domain (Letter sender, `RFC5322.From`).
+- ***DMARC*** protects the P2 sender domain (Letter sender, `RFC5322.From`).

 ## Reference
 - [dmarcian SPF best practices](https://dmarcian.com/spf-best-practices/)